 How to Organize a BBQ Cook-Off Competition

-Because everyone loves BBQ, it can also be a great way to raise money and awareness for a number of charitable organizations and causes.
+It’s hard to think of anything as exciting as a barbeque cook-off competition.
+From an audience perspective, it’s a chance to try some world-class eats.
+Participants get to show off their skills.
+From a business angle, it’s a perfect way to raise money and awareness for a number of charitable organizations and causes.
 You can’t go wrong when you combine America’s love for BBQ with the desire to help others.

 Or can you?
 If you’re planning a BBQ cook-off fundraiser or competition for a school or organization in your community, you might worry you’ve bitten off a bit more pulled pork than you can chew.
 It turns out there’s a lot that’s involved in organizing a successful BBQ cook-off.